What to do when you arrive as an international student

 This is where you'll meet your classmates, teachers and other staff on your course.

-Winter Welcome 2021 is a series of events designed to welcome you to NTU, the Nottingham Trent Students' Union (NTSU) and Nottingham itself throughout your first few weeks here.
-It's for anyone starting a new course this January or February and will provide plenty of opportunities to meet new people.
+Welcome Week is a series of events designed to welcome you to NTU, the Nottingham Trent Students' Union (NTSU) and Nottingham itself throughout your first few weeks here.
+It's for anyone starting a new course this autumn and will provide plenty of opportunities to meet new people.

 6. Register with the police (if required)